 This still leaves 4,488 water bottles rotting in the countryside.

-Assuming all bottles are the smaller 500ml varieties (they're not, many are bigger) and weigh 91g each, that's 410kg.
-Almost half a metric ton of plastic...
+Assuming all bottles are the smaller 500ml varieties weighing around 80g each (they're not, many are bigger), that's over 359kg, getting on for half a metric ton of plastic...

 Pro rider bottle tossing - the cultural impact